jlsmith702/jls-site/contents/about/about.md

 <img src="{{siteBase}}/about/about.jpg" alt="Jessy Lauren Smith" class="inline-image right">

-Jessy Lauren Smith is a writer who lived a lot of places before she landed in LA, and still spends a weird amount of time in Oklahoma.
+Jessy Lauren Smith is a writer who lives mostly in LA and Chicago, but spends an awful lot of time in a small town in Oklahoma.

 She has been an artist-in-residence with the Ragdale Foundation and internationally renowned artists' group Blast Theory, and a finalist or semifinalist for honors including the Eugene O’Neill Playwriting Conference, the WeScreenplay Diverse Voices Screenwriting Lab, the ScreenCraft Screenwriting Fellowship, the Scriptapalooza TV Writing Competition, the Table Read My Screenplay Genre Competition, and The Juilliard School’s Lila Acheson Wallace American Playwrights Program.